 Easter is the most important and most joyful Orthodox holiday, during the last week of fasting Thessalonians spend lot of time at the liturgy in the church.
 Housewifes prepare biscuits in the form of braids which are traditionally prepared for Easter, they paint and decorate eggs.

 If you are comming to Thessaloniki for shopping, Easter is not the time for it, because the working hours of shops are limited.
 Opening hours of shops in the center of Thessaloniki to Thursday are from 10h to 21h, on the Good Friday from 13h to 19h, on the Holy Saturday from 10h to 16h and on Sunday and Monday all shops will be closed.
 A large shopping center Cosmos has different working hours.
 On Good Friday the shops are open from 13h to 20h, on Saturday from 10h to 18h, and on Sunday and Monday they are closed.
 Bars and restaurants within the mall usually work during the holidays.
-In the very city, many fast food restaurants and taverns will remain closed during the holidays, especially on Good Friday.
+In the city centre, many fast food restaurants and taverns will remain closed during the holidays, especially on Good Friday.

 Museums and archaeological sites also have a part-time working hours during the holidays.
 On Friday they are open from 12h to 17h, on Saturday from 8h to 15h, on Sunday they are closed and on Monday they are open during the day.

 All in all, in our oppinion Easter in Thessaloniki is not the right nor the best time to visit the city, mainly because during the holidays there is no that lively atmosphere which is Thessaloniki known for.
 The advantage is that the city is emptier than usual, therefore you could easilly find a parking place, which is very important for Thessaloniki.